HermanL02/WarwickUniversity-Notes/202406/Interim Reports.md

 During the Master's degree period, it is almost impossible for a student to design an easy-to-use input method to be competitive as the main Chinese competitors like Sogou and Baidu.
 But recently in April 2024, the citizen lab published another article regarding the Chinese input methods, in this report, almost all the keyboards app have potential vulnerabilities.
 Therefore, we had to search on the GitHub and finally chose Fcitix5 for Android as our choice.
 It is open source, offline, and has a wide range of users, and relatively easy to modify.

-The project is a Kotlin based software.
+The project is a Kotlin based software and can support java integration.
 ### Code Structure
 The main code structure follows the original keyboard pattern, as we want to keep its keyboard functionality as much as possible.